click-here/Pandas-vs-Power-Query/Part2/README.md

 	![sort](img/Sort.png)

-When removing duplicates on a column Power Query keeps the first result which is why we sorted descending.
+When removing duplicates on a column, Power Query keeps the first result which is why we sorted descending.
 We want to keep the greatest consumption per capita.
 Consider the example below.
 If we remove duplicates on "Header1".

 | Header1  | Header2 |
 | ------------- | ------------- |